FRRouting/frr/doc/user/bgp.rst

    Additional ``count`` parameter is the number of keepalive messages to count before shutdown the peer if round-trip-time becomes higher than defined.

-.. index:: [no] neighbor PEER disable-connected-check
+.. index:: neighbor PEER disable-connected-check
 .. clicmd:: [no] neighbor PEER disable-connected-check

    Allow peerings between directly connected eBGP peers using loopback addresses.

-.. index:: [no] neighbor PEER ebgp-multihop
+.. index:: neighbor PEER ebgp-multihop
 .. clicmd:: [no] neighbor PEER ebgp-multihop

    Specifying ``ebgp-multihop`` allows sessions with eBGP neighbors to